darkprinx/break-the-ice-with-python/Status/Day_12.md

 ***Define a class named American which has a static method called printNationality.***

 ---------------------
-### Hints: Use @staticmethod decorator to define class static method.
+### Hints: Use @staticmethod decorator to define class static method.There are also two more methods.To know more, go to this [link](https://realpython.com/blog/python/instance-class-and-static-methods-demystified/).

 ---------------------
 **Main Author's Solution: Python 2**
 ```